alberdilab/elevational_hologenomics/README.md

 ## 2. Bioinformatic procedures

-Data processing to generate annotated metagenome-assembled genomes and genome count tables was conducted using the following Snakemake pipeline: [EHI_bioinformatics] (https://github.com/earthhologenome/EHI_bioinformatics/tree/mjolnir).
+Data processing to generate annotated metagenome-assembled genomes and genome count tables was conducted using the following Snakemake pipeline: [EHI_bioinformatics](https://github.com/earthhologenome/EHI_bioinformatics/tree/mjolnir).
 Data analysis procedures source from the outputs of this pipeline.

 ## 3. Data analysis